 This will enable control over the product inventory, procedures associated with payments, managing orders, clients database, and similar settings like commissions for sellers, registering new users, categorizing items, managing reviews and ratings, and approving selected products.
-The administration panel being not essential for the customers will be visible on the backend side.
+The administration panel is not essential for the customers and will be visible on the backend side.

 The must-have features include: